-Registration for each term will take place via BadgerWeb according to the graduate calendar published in this Bulletin, on the Registrar's web page and in the schedule of courses available through the Office of Graduate Studies.
+Registration for each term will take place via BadgerWeb according to the graduate calendar published in this Bulletin and on the Registrar's web page.

 Students must receive clearance from their advisor prior to registering each term.
-Before late registration ends, it is the student's responsibility to make certain that his/her official registration accurately reflects only those courses for which he/she plans to enroll for the term.
+Before late registration ends, it is the student's responsibility to make certain that his/her official registration accurately reflects only those courses for which he/ she plans to enroll for the term.
 Students failing to register by the date designated in the Bulletin of Information or in the information published on the College website will be assessed a late registration fee.
 Failure to make payment by the specified date will result in cancellation of the early registration and will necessitate re-registering during the late registration period.
-Questions regarding registration procedures should be addressed to the Office of Graduate Studies.
+Questions regarding registration procedures should be addressed to the Office of Admission.